LanceRemigio/pystuff/py/datasci/notes/lecture/lecture10.md

 E  0.190794  1.978757  2.605967  0.683509
 ````

-Note that if we passed in `and` instead of `&` we will get an error saying that the comparison between two boolean series is ambigious.
+Note that if we passed in `and` instead of `&` we will get an error saying that the comparison between two boolean values when looking at two series is ambigious.
 If we wanted to use `or`, then we would just need to use the `|` operator.